chorn/intro_to_ruby/ruby.md

 end
 ```

-^ If we make it past our our pertinent negative, will our next pexression in the `if` *ever* be false?
+^ If we make it past our our pertinent negative, will our next expression in the `if` *ever* be false?

 ---